mikelovesrobots/aideator/README.md

 Summarize docs to just a project title:

-`tai summarize long-essay.txt output.txt --length="project title"`
+`tai summarize README.md output.txt --length="project title"`

 Determine the sentiment of the text: